Muse Group Continues Tone Deaf Handling Of Audacity

 In the second case, we may have an answer.
 A branch of Audacity aimed at undoing the changes made by the Muse Group, with the appropriate name Tenacityhas already garnered more than 4,000 stars on GitHub.
 Of course, there is no guarantee of the longevity of such rebellious projects, or it is critical whether large software repositories will avoid the upstream version in favor of de-Mused compilations.
 But behind that is an undeniable momentum, fueled purely by the way the Muse Group has confused their interactions with the Audacity community since they took the reins just three months ago.

 If this is really the beginning of a hard fork for the legendary open source audio editor, there is no question who should take the blame.
+To see also : Hackers allegedly leak data of Army personnel using Airtel network; company denies any breach.
 In the end, however, if the new Tenacity crew takes the Audacity torch and runs with it, in a year’s time we may wonder what all the fuss is about.